selfdefined/web-app/11ty/definitions/antisemitism.md

 #### Note

-The International Holocaust Remembrance Alliance (IHRA) addresses the [spelling of 'antisemitism'](https://www.holocaustremembrance.com/antisemitism/spelling-antisemitism), instead of 'anti-Semitism':

-"[...] the conjunction of the prefix ‘anti’ with ‘Semitism’ indicates antisemitism as referring to all people who speak Semitic languages or to all those classified as ‘Semites’.
-The term has, however, since its inception referred to prejudice against Jews alone."

-The unhyphenated spelling is preferred as a way to delegitimize the idea that antiseminism is inclusive of all Semitic people (e.g., non-Jewish Arabs, Assyrians, and Arameans).
+The unhyphenated spelling of antisemitism is preferred as a way to delegitimize the idea that antiseminism is inclusive of all Semitic people (e.g., non-Jewish Arabs, Assyrians, and Arameans).